ccoskrnl/ccoskrnl/README.md

 **TrueType**

-Yes, ccos displays characters on screen through rendering TrueType Fonts(Default font in ccos is Adobe Source Han Sans SC VF.).
+ccos displays characters on screen through rendering TrueType Fonts(Default font in ccos is Adobe Source Han Sans SC VF.).
 It's not worth to output characters using TrueType rendering.
 For early OS developing, using bitmap fonts is more recommended method of characters output.

 Probably the greatest thing about storing characters as outlines is that only one outline per character is needed to produce all the sizes of that character OS will ever need.
 A single outline can be scaled to an enormous range of different sizes, some of which are illustrated below.
 This enables the same character to be displayed on monitors of different resolutions, and to be printed out at a large number of different sizes.
 To scale a character outline is a simple mathematical operation, as indeed are other transformations such as rotation and reflections.

 The structure of TrueType is complex, I only implemented the font rasterizer without hinting of TrueType.
 Hinting is at the heart of TrueType.
 Its inventors, mindful of the diversity of opinion on the "correct" way to hint type, decided there was no single hinting paradigm that they would impose upon type developers.
 Instead, they linked a relatively simple rasterizer to a new interpreted programming language.
 For font readability, however, this is enough.

+These is a cirtical issus here, which is that the preformence of text output of ccos is very pool.
+The badly performing will seriously slow down the running of ccos.
+I don't know how to optimize the function because the font drawing is a relatively complex process.
+Another method is use bitmap font to instead the TrueType font.

 **Wide Char**